BEST 2-DAY ZURICH ITINERARY – WHERE TO GO & WHAT TO DO

 - If you have a Swiss Travel Pass, you will not need an extra Zurich Card.
 With the Swiss Travel Pass, you can use unlimited public transportation, even use the boat, and get access to many museums and some attractions without any extra fee.
 Click here to find out more about the Swiss Travel Pass.

-GETTING AROUND IN A CAR IN ZURICH
+GETTING AROUND BY CAR IN ZURICH

 CYCLE AROUND ZURICH